norcams/docs-enduser/docs/create-windows-machine.rst

 ..
 IMPORTANT::
    Unlike linux instances, the Windows instances have both an internal "Windows Firewall" and external security groups.
-By default the internal "Windows Firewall" has the ports for RDP and SSH (on Windows Server 2019 and later) open, but you still have to create the proper security groups and associate them with the instance in order to consume the services.
+By default the internal "Windows Firewall" has the ports for SSH (on Windows Server 2019 and later) open, but you still have to create the proper security groups and associate them with the instance in order to consume the services.

 ..
 WARNING::
-   In the wake of recent security conserns about the RDP protocol we have been forced to limit the internal Windows Firewall to only allow connections from the campus networks of the universities of Bergen and Oslo.
+   In the wake of recent security conserns about the RDP protocol we have been forced to limit the internal Windows Firewall to only allow connections from the campus networks of the universities of Bergen and Oslo (for IPv4 and IPv6).
    If you are not situated on one of the campuses' network, you will have to use a VPN service.
 Specificially, we have modified the rules "Remote Desktop - User Mode (TCP-In)" and "Remote Desktop - User Mode (UDP-In)".

 If the instance is ready, we can now assign our new rule to the virtual machine.
 Click on your instance in "Instances" tab, then select "Edit Security Groups":